Postprocessing and reporting

 If value is a bare name (no dims or tags), return it; else None.

-property dims: Tuple[str, ...][source]
+property dims: tuple[str, ...][source]

 Dimensions of the quantity, tuple of str.